shabbyrobe/amiss/doc/mapper/array.rst

 .. note::

     The remainder of the guide assumes you are using the :doc:`annotation` rather than the array mapper mentioned here.
-This mapper is provided as an alternative.
+This mapper is provided as an alternative, but isn't really recommended.
     If you have decided to use the annotation mapper, you may wish to skip this section and continue with the :doc:`common`.

 The array mapper allows you to define your mappings as a PHP array.
 Fields and relations are defined